pressmind/web-core-skeleton-basic/quickstart/pretty_url.md

 All configuration can be done in config.json.
 See [Configuration Documentation](config.md) for detailed properties.

-After the change of this values, you have to rebuild the routes:
+After the change of these values, you have to rebuild the routes:

 ```shell
 php rebuild_routes.php